Nathan Sales: Early life and education

 Sales was born in Canton, Ohio.
-He earned a Bachelor of Arts degree from Miami University and his Juris Doctor, magna cum laude, from the Duke University School of Law.
+He earned a Bachelor of Arts degree, summa cum laude, from Miami University and his Juris Doctor, magna cum laude, from the Duke University School of Law.
 In law school, he was research editor of the Duke Law Journal.
 Sales was a member of Phi Beta Kappa and the Order of the Coif.
 He clerked for Judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit.

 Career

 Sales previously served as deputy assistant secretary for policy at the United States Department of Homeland Security and senior counsel in the Office of Legal Policy.
 In June 2017, President Donald Trump nominated Sales to serve as Coordinator for Counterterrorism.
 He was confirmed to this position by the United States Senate on August 3, 2017.
 In September 2017, he was further delegated the duties of under secretary of state for civilian security, democracy, and human rights by Secretary of State Mike Pompeo.
 He held this position until December 2020.
 Additionally, he was appointed special envoy to the Global Coalition to Defeat ISIS in November 2020.

+Sales is a nonresident senior fellow at the Atlantic Council involved with its Scowcroft Middle East Security Initiative and Middle East Programs, as well as a senior fellow at The Soufan Center involved with global security issues and geopolitical dynamics including matters concerning terrorism, China, Russia, and Ukraine.

+Personal life

+Sales is married to Margaret Tretter and has two children.